neonmik/Wave-Machine-Firmware/README.md

 Features/Bugfixes:

     + Oscillator:
+        + Feature: Added full control over pitch/detune of OSC2.
+This allows a -1 to +1 octave tuning on the second oscillator.
+        + Feature: Added better control over Octave selection, allowing -2/-1/0/+1/+2 from the octave knob.
+        + Bugfix: fixed tuing issues of oscillators where the highest notes would overflow to low notes.
         + Feature: Add Sub and Noise oscillators to the synth engine, along with temporary controls for off/on.
         + Bugfix: Fixed most of the aliasing that came with having the octave and pitch set to max.
         + Improvement: Fixed wavetable tuning.
 Implemented by reviewing and refactoring the accumulator and interpolation code.
 Massive win.